Hoërskool Waterkloof: History

-On 9 February 1980, the first grass and trees were planted by teachers, parents and pupils.
-The grandstand was completed in the same year and was named after the first principal, P. van der Merwe Martins.
-In May 1994, Waterkloof's hostel "Klofiesig" was opened.

-On the cultural front, the English department made their full-length play "Romeo and Juliet".
-The first opera "Die Witperdherberg" was staged in 1984.
-In 1984 the name "Druppels" was given to the new grade 8 learners.
-The name was proposed by Jurika Brand, a member of the Klofieraad (prefects).
-In 1985 Waterkloof yielded 15 Northern Transvaal Junior Choir and Orchestra pupils.
-In 1986, the school choir had their first public concert during the Applous'86 competition.

-With the development of the sports grounds, where the B and C rugby fields currently are, they had to be reclaimed because it was a natural pan where waterbirds were found.
-The first inter-house athletics event took place on 6 March 1979 and participated in the D-bond during the inter-schools athletics event.
-The first rugby match was played in the same year against Hoërskool Menlopark.
-Ulinda Gresse scored the first goal for the first hockey team.
-The first hockey team won their first game against Lyttelton Manor High in 1980.
-In September 1992, Waterkloof first rugby team won the "Direkteurstrofee" for the first time.
-In 1995 Waterkloof had won the A-bond interhigh athletics for the tenth consecutive year.

-Ballet was offered as a subject from 1997.

 2000s

 During 2003, local schools received police visits urging pupils to help fight crime.
 According to the testimony of Christoff Becker, son of Waterkloof's principal, L. Christo Becker, this served as inspiration for two coordinated attacks on loitering black men in Constantia Park and Moreleta Park during the evening of 1 December 2003.
 Becker and three pupils of the school, the "Waterkloof Four", displayed defiance and arrogance in court and received 12-year prison sentences for assault and murder.
 A fifth pupil was acquitted for testifying against them.
 Both Beckers believed that the trial and related incidents constituted a vindictive plot against the family.

 In 2007, the school reported alleged incidents of sexual misconduct by its pupils to the police.
 Older boys would have sexually abused younger boys while on a rugby bus tour.

 In 2008, the deputy headmaster Louis Dey (45) sued three of the school's pupils for an amount of R600,000 after an incident in 2006 where they circulated a manipulated picture of him and the principal, L. Christo Becker, which depicted them naked and engaged in a seemingly homosexual act.
 The three teenagers were ordered to pay R45,000 in damages for sending the image to hundreds of pupils via MMS and Bluetooth, an amount which Dey described as "shockingly inappropriate".
 Dey resigned his post in 2007 to assume the position of headmaster at another school when Waterkloof's pupils wouldn't stop giggling when they passed him on the school grounds.